|The rules presented here are ancillary to the

 - The ACM North Central North America (NCNA) Regional Programming

-Contest will be held at several satellite sites distributed throughout
+Contest will be held at multiple satellite sites distributed throughout

-these meetings, those team coaches in attendance will meet to open the
+these meetings, those team coaches who are serving as judges will meet to open the

-read data and where their judged runs are to produce output.
-Teams that
+read data and where their judged runs are to produce output (With Kattis it will all be by standard

-do not attend the 9:00 AM meeting are still obligated to be judged
+input/output).
+Teams that do not attend the 10:00 AM meeting are still obligated to be judged

 using procedures described in that meeting.